top of page

 We follow the graduated approach and the four-part cycle of assess, plan, do, review.

-This draaws on:
+This draws on:

 • The teacher’s assessment and experience of the pupil